 3 months – 1 month:

 - Take advantage of this time period to hone your travel skills.
 Take local trips, be a tourist in your hometown or simply take a planning break.
-Maybe watch some travel movies or listen to some world music.
+Maybe watch movies about far off places or listen to some world music.

-- Request your sabbatical or give your work resignation (gulp!).
+- Request your sabbatical or hand in your work resignation (gulp!).

 - Get an international driver’s license if applicable.